Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Project_work/README.md

 <div align="center">

-_On that not, we are waiting for your innovative brains to amaze us, Good luck and_
+_On that note, we are waiting for your innovative brains to amaze us, Good luck and_

 </div>